Our Lady of the Pillar: Zaragoza

 Since the 16th century, the pillar is usually draped in a skirt-like cover called manto "mantle".

 As a whole, it is protected by a bronze case and then another case of silver.

 The image was canonically crowned in 1905 during the reign of Pope Pius X. The crown was designed by the Marquis of Griñi, valued at 450,000 pesetas (c.
-USD 2.6 million as of 2017).
+US$2.6 million as of 2017).

 Other depictions

 Our Lady of the Pillar is a common motif of the Madonna and Child in Spanish art; extant examples other than the Saragossa image date from the Renaissance period onward.
 Depictions become especially numerous following the introduction of the feast day throughout the Spanish Empire in 1730.

 Feast day

 The feast of Our Lady of the Pillar is celebrated on 12 October and she is the Patroness of the Hispanic peoples and the Spanish Civil Guard.
 A grand nine-day festival known as Fiestas del Pilar is celebrated in Saragossa (Zaragoza) every year in her honour.
 The modern Fiestas del Pilar, as they developed since the 19th century, begin on the weekend preceding 12 October and they end on the Sunday after 12 October (i.e. they move between 5–13 and 11–19 October).
 They were declared as a "national holiday of touristic interest" (Fiesta de Interés Turístico Nacional) by the Ministerio de Comercio y Turismo in 1980.